 Educator Discount: Teachers with valid ID save 15% on single tickets to any Seattle Opera mainstage performance at McCaw Hall.
 Limit two discounted tickets per educator ID.
 Use promo code SOSMART15 when ordering online, over the phone at 206.389.7676, or in person.

 Corporate Discount.
 Many employees of Puget Sound companies are eligible to receive Seattle Opera ticket discounts via benefits provider Passport Unlimited to offer 20% discounts to employees of local companies including Microsoft, Swedish, BECU, Apple, Google, T-Mobile, Franciscan Health, and many more.

 TeenTix.
 Seattle Opera is a proud participant in Seattle Center’s TeenTix program.
 Itʻs free to enroll.
 Enrolled teens can purchase opera tickets for one $5 on the day of the performance, or two for $10 for Sunday matinees.
 TeenTix tickets are subject to availability and are only available when Rush tickets are also available.
 If a performance is sold out or close to sold out, TeenTix will not be available.

 For more information on any of these options to save on Seattle Opera tickets, visit Seattle Opera – Ways to Save

 Free rebroadcasts of Seattle Opera productions

 Tune into 98.1 KING FM Classic Radio every Saturday during the season for live broadcasts from the stage of McCaw Hall.
 A Seattle Opera curator leads you through this marvelous listening journey.
-More info: Seattle Opera – Mornings on KING FM and The Music Continues | Classical KING FM 98.1
+More info: Seattle Opera – Mornings on KING FM.

 If you are enjoying digital opera offerings, please make a donation to support the artists and staff that are collaborating to bring you opera in new ways: https://www.seattleopera.org/donate/